egandavidpatrick-del/project-navigator/README.md

 ---

-# Saubon Synogen and Enola Deployment Architecture
+# Saubon Synogen™ and Enola Deployment Architecture

 The Saubon Synogen system consists of approximately 65 PHP scripts that collectively define the Saubon Synogen web application.
 This application represents the user-facing side of the system and is the primary interface through which users interact with the platform.